 Charitable Investment Accounts Allow Your Investments To Grow Tax-Free

-Investing in a charitable investment account does more than align your portfolio with your asset allocation strategy; your donation can also grow tax-free while you decide which charities you would like to support.
+Investing in a charitable giving account does more than align your portfolio with your asset allocation strategy; your donation can also grow tax-free while you decide which charities you would like to support.
 With a charitable giving account, you can:

 - Support IRS-qualified charities with grant recommendations from the donor-advised fund.